wp-plugins/payplug-for-woocommerce/readme.txt

 ### PayPlug for WooCommerce - a few features ###
--Cards accepted: Debit Card, Visa, MasterCard -Detachable 3-D Secure to protect you against fraud -Automatic order status updates
+*Cards accepted: Debit Card, Visa, MasterCard *Detachable 3-D Secure to protect you against fraud *Automatic order status updates
--Ergonomic interface for tracking and managing transactions -Use of the PayPlug mobile app for physical receipts -Access to an experienced customer support team based in France
+*Ergonomic interface for tracking and managing transactions *Use of the PayPlug mobile app for physical receipts *Access to an experienced customer support team based in France

 Why wait any longer?
 Create your [free account](https://www.payplug.com/portal2/signup/?origin=wpwc "free account") NOW on PayPlug